LiuYuancheng/Airport_Runway_Simulation_Cyber_Range_Document/5_Case_Study_Doc/2_CaseStudy_MITM.md

 ### Introduction

-This cyber attack case study will show the attack use multiple different attack techniques to modified the control data flow channel between the Runway Light and Indicator Control HMI located in the airport runway tower and one of the PLC to control the runway holding light and finally cased deny/delay of the aircraft traffic control service (landing).
-The Case Study and the demo is implement on a fully digital Aviation Runway Lights Management Simulation System.
-All the demonstrated attack case/ techniques are only used for education and training for different level of IT-OT cyber security ICS course.
+This cyberattack case study demonstrates how multiple attack techniques can be combined to manipulate the control data flow channel between the Runway Light and Indicator Control HMI in the airport tower and a PLC responsible for controlling runway holding lights.
+By exploiting these weaknesses, the attacker is able to cause a **denial or delay of aircraft landing operations**, directly impacting air traffic control services.

+The case study will cover six types of cyber attack vector including:

+- Supply chain compromise
+- Malicious firmware updates & misconfigurations
+- IEC61850-104 protocol imperfections
+- Eavesdropping and packet tampering
+- Man-in-the-Middle control hijacking
+- Component-level denial of service

+The entire case study and demonstration are conducted on the latest version of Mini OT Aviation CAT-II Airport Runway Lights Management Simulation System, which specifically designed for research, training, and cyber range exercises.
+All attack scenarios and techniques presented here are strictly for educational purposes, supporting IT/OT cybersecurity training and ICS-focused courses at different levels.

 #### Introduction of the Aviation Cyber Range